-Pre-conditioning technology, which allows you to heat the cabin of your electric car in advance, could save you an estimated 15 hours of defrosting each morning during the winter.
+Pre-conditioning technology, which allows you to heat the cabin of your electric car in advance, could save you up to 15 hours of defrosting each morning during the winter.

 UK drivers spend an estimated 15 minutes before work everyone morning de-icing their car, and with around 60 working days between the start of December and the end of February, that’s almost 1,000 minutes – or 15 hours – spent in the cold and dark scraping and brushing snow and ice.